fastruby/skunk/README.md

 `skunk app lib`

+### Generate JSON report in background

+When the Skunk command is run, it will generate a JSON report file in the `RubyCritic::Config.root` location.

 ### Comparing feature branches

 When working on new features, run skunk against your feature branch to check if the changes are improving or decreasing the code quality of the project.